 If a course you are planning to take doesn't appear on this list of approved courses, please seek approval prior to registration.
 Contact Lorraine_Woolsey@bcit.ca with the institution name and the course date, name, number and outline/description.Top

-If you have not completed any LIBS electives, we strongly recommend that applicants complete one or two approved LIBS electives prior to entering the program.
-LIBS courses are not entrance requirements but it is difficult to complete all 12 credits while you are in the program.
+If you have not completed any LIBS electives, we strongly recommend that you complete at least one LIBS elective prior to entering the program.
+LIBS courses are not entrance requirements, but it is difficult to complete the two LIBS elective credits while you are in the program.

-The tuition fee is waived for BCIT LIBS courses taken when you are a full-time student in our program (subject to change) but we feel it is still advantageous for you to take one or two LIBS elective courses in advance if you can afford to do so.
-Once you have been accepted into the program, you will be advised whether or not any courses you have completed to date qualify as LIBS electives.
+Tuition fees are waived for BCIT LIBS elective courses if taken while you are a full-time student in our program (subject to change), but we feel it is advantageous to take LIBS elective courses in advance if you can afford to do so.

 View BCIT's list of Liberal Studies core courses.

 If you are intending to apply to the Environment Health program and are seeking pre-approval for an acceptable non-BCIT liberal studies elective prior to submitting your application, send an email to Michael_Bourke@bcit.ca with the following information: